 Many Nations Mini-Galleries Artist Talks

-Participate in an Artists’ talk with Seham Gedrabo (Libya) and Amber Ross (Tr’ondëk Hwëch’in First Nation and a member of Crow Clan) to learn about their art and process.
+Participate in an artists’ talk with local Burnaby residents, Amber Ross (Tr’ondëk Hwëch’in First Nation and a member of Crow Clan) & Yunuen Perez Vertti, (Mexico) and learn about their art and process.

-The United Way of Lower Mainland funded the Many Nations Mini-Galleries’ construction through their Local Love funds.
-The project is currently stewarded by a resident committee and supported by the Burnaby Neighbourhood House.
+The United Way of Lower Mainland funded the Mini-Galleries’ construction through their Local Love funds.
+Emily Carr University of Art and Design has contributed finishing funds towards this project.
+The Mini-Galleries are currently stewarded by a resident committee and supported by the Burnaby Neighbourhood House.

 Yunuen Perez Vertti

 Originally from Mexico City, filmmaker and media artist Yunuen Perez Vertti moves between her first home, Burnaby, Houston, where she was based for 15 years, Mexico, her hometown, and India, her husband’s home.
 An independent filmmaker with a global vision, Perez Vertti has been producing films for the past 20yrs.